Deep Learning for Genomics: A Concise Overview: Challenges and Opportunities

 \subsection{Feature Extraction}

-Deep learning that performs automatic feature extraction saves great efforts of choosing hand-engineered features, \cite{3dCNN2017Torng} also discussed the superiority of automatically generated features over manually selected features.
-However, in practice, it is unfortunately time-consuming to directly learning features from genomic sequences when complex interdependences and long range interactions are taken into consideration.
+Deep learning that performs automatic feature extraction saves great efforts of choosing hand-engineered features, \citet{3dCNN2017Torng} also discussed the superiority of automatically generated features over manually selected features.
+However, in practice, it is unfortunately time-consuming to directly learn features from genomic sequences when complex interdependences and long-range interactions are taken into consideration.
 Researchers might still resort to task-specific feature extraction before automatic feature detection, which could strongly facilitate the model if skillfully designed.